exploring self-realization, sacred personhood, and full humanity

 Genesis speaks of Twins leaving father and mother, "clinging" to one another in the process of becoming One Person.
 I believe it to be significant that the Wedding Song massages this verse and substitutes "traveling on" for "clinging."
 I think I know why.

-"Clinging" (the Hebrew in Genesis literally indicates a "gluing") refers to that dualistic means by which true lovers, in sweet opposite-sameness, awaken and unfold their souls, find spiritual integration - famously called becoming One Person.
+"Clinging" (the Hebrew in Genesis literally indicates a "gluing") refers to that dualistic means by which true lovers, in sweet opposite-sameness, awaken their souls, find spiritual integration - famously called becoming One Person.
 But when all this is recast as "traveling on," I think we are meant to understand that all activities of life, here and hereafter, will serve to effect sacred romantic union.

 Stated another way:

-"Clinging" obviously includes erotic nexus; but, to redefine this romantic process as "traveling on" suggests that all activities Twins share will take on a new delightful cast.
+"Clinging" obviously includes erotic nexus; but, to redefine this romantic process as "traveling on" suggests that all activities Twins share will take on a new delightful form.
 Simply being with her, just living life together, doing all things together, mundane and grand, will assume a quasi-erotic and pleasurable nature.